Russia's Zaripova stripped of London steeplechase gold medal

-ZURICH Russia's Yuliya Zaripova has been stripped of the gold medal she won in the women's 3,000 meters steeplechase at the 2012 London Olympics, the International Olympic Committee (IOC) said on Monday.
+ZURICH (Reuters) - Russia's Yuliya Zaripova has been stripped of the gold medal she won in the women's 3,000 meters steeplechase at the 2012 London Olympics, the International Olympic Committee (IOC) said on Monday.

 Zaripova, who tested positive for turinabol, was among 12 athletes, including seven medalists, who were disqualified from their events following re-testing of samples, the IOC said.